-The drone threat has been reduced to moderate following the Houthi announcement on 19 January that trade through the Red Sea and the Gulf of Aden would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
-This pause in the wider Houthi campaign is largely contingent on the Houthis' perception of Israel's behaviour in the upcoming days and weeks, however, so there is potential for the threat to be revised upwards.
+The drone threat is now reduced to moderate following the Houthi announcement on 19 January that trade through the Red Sea and the Gulf of Aden would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
+This pause in the wider Houthi campaign is largely contingent on the Houthis' perception of Israel's behaviour in the upcoming days and weeks, however, so there is potential for the threat to be revised upwards should there be a change in that perception.